 4. Take better care of your dogs in winter – Since the festive season comes with winters, you need to take extra care of your pets in this season.
 Here’s a guide on how to look after your dogs’ when the mercury drops to frigid temperatures.

 5. Exercise with your dog – New Year comes with a fresh list of resolutions – hitting the gym, quitting smoking, etc. How about including your dog in your fitness routine?

-Make it a point this year to spend more time in your dog’s company but taking him for exercise – it could be a jog in the neighborhood park, a trek that you take along with him or a sport that you two can play – fetching a tennis ball?
+Make it a point this year to spend more time in your dog’s company but take him for exercise – it could be a jog in the neighbourhood park, a trek that you take along with him or a sport that you two can play – fetching a tennis ball?

 Not only would it lead to happy bonding between you two, but it would also keep you guys’ in top fitness!

 6. Take better selfies with your dog – What good is a social network sans those adorable pet pictures?
 However, it can be a tedious task to hold your best friend’s attention to the camera for that perfect shot.
 Our readers have shared this easy trick that can make pet photography easier.

 7. Watch a Movie with your dog – From Netflix to animations, there is an amazing treasure trove celebrating dogs.
 If you’re not sure where to begin, we’ve already compiled a list of some of our favourite doggo movies.